 Conditions & Services

-To obtain a copy of your medical records from Orthodontics Faculty Practice, please contact 352-273-7960.
+To obtain a copy of your medical records from UF Health Faculty Orthodontics, please contact 352-273-7960.

 Pay your bill